Elvira-94/wordle-game/README.md

 * [Gitpod](https://www.gitpod.io/) - to create and edit the site's code.
 * [Github](https://github.com/) - to host and deploy the site.
 * [Gitbash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - to push changes to the GitHub repository.
+* [Balsamiq](https://balsamiq.com/) - to create low fidelity wireframes for site.
-* [Sweet Alert2 ](https://sweetalert2.github.io/) - to implement pop-ups for user input and answers.
+* [Sweet Alert2](https://sweetalert2.github.io/) - to implement pop-ups for user input and answers.
 * [Animate.css](https://animate.style/) - to animate elements for the site.
 * [Flat UI Colours](https://flatuicolors.com/palette/ca) to reference colours for this site that would look well together.
 * [Compressor](https://compressor.io/) - to compress the images.